 A regulated air pressure source shall be used during injection of non-curing sealant.
-Exceeding the manufacturer's and weapons system technical order's recommended air pressure may cause severe structural damage to the aircraft or personnel injury/death.
+Exceeding the manufacturer's and weapons system TOs recommended air pressure may cause severe structural damage to the aircraft or personnel injury/death.

 - d.
-Apply the recommended air pressure to the injection gun in accordance with the weapons system technical order and manufacturer's recommendation. - e.
-Refer to the applicable weapons system technical order to determine structural layer and channel layout information. - f.
+Apply the recommended air pressure to the injection gun in accordance with the weapons system TO and manufacturer's recommendation. - e.
+Refer to the applicable weapons system TO to determine structural layer and channel layout information. - f.
 Remove injection port and observation port screws, as required.